RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2020-12-03-newsletter.md

 ## University of Sheffield Research Software Engineering Team Newsletter December 2020

-This is the 6th monthly newsletter from the Research Software Engineering Team at The University of Sheffield.
+This is the 6th monthly newsletter from the [Research Software Engineering Team](https://rse.shef.ac.uk/) at The University of Sheffield.
 We aim to share our experiences and information of other communities for those using software for research.
-This newsletter is a collection of interesting events and opportunities over the coming month.
-It also includes signposting to other resources that we have found beneficial or interesting.
+This newsletter collects interesting events and opportunities over the coming month.
+It also signposts to other resources that we find beneficial or interesting.
 You may find the content interesting if you are someone in research using software: such as researchers, research developers, or people paid to develop software like Research Software Engineers (RSEs).

 To receive this newsletter as an email each month, please sign up to our [Google Group](https://groups.google.com/a/sheffield.ac.uk/forum/#!forum/rse-group).